AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/grids-addon.md

   - Extend
   - Extensibility
   - API
-title: Building your first add-on with Document APIs
+title: Building your first add-on with the Document API
-description: This is an in-depth tutorial that will guide you in the creation of a Grids add-ons for Adobe Express using the Document API
+description: This is an in-depth tutorial that will guide you in the creation of a Grids add-on for Adobe Express using the Document API
 contributors:
   - https://github.com/undavide
 ---